Simple Past Tense in English GrammarJust here for the exercises? Click here.

 The simple past tense, also known as the past simple, the past tense or the preterite, expresses completed actions in the recent and distant past.
 It is the basic past tense in English grammar.
-We form this tense with the past simple form of the main verb and the auxiliary verb do.
-The duration of an action is not important in the simple past, instead, we exmphasise when an action took place.
+We form this tense with the past simple form of the main verb and did, the past simple form of the auxiliary verb do.
+The duration of an action is not important in the simple past, instead, we emphasise when an action took place.

 Learn about the simple past tense in English Grammar with Lingolia then test yourself in the exercises.

 Last month a girl from China joined our class.
 She came in, introduced herself, and began to talk about her country.
 She showed us where she was from on a map.
 While she was talking about her home town, the school bell suddenly rang.

 If I spoke Chinese, I would love to go on a holiday to China.

 How to use the Simple Past Tense in English Grammar

 The simple past is the basic form of the past tense in English grammar, we use it for:

 - actions that happened once or repeatedly in the past

 - Last month a girl from China joined our class.

 - She showed us where she was from on a map.